Noroff-FEU-Assignments/cross-course-project-Inamarie84/README.md

 ## Project Brief

-To modify the excisting cross-course hardcoded project Rainy Days to fetch products from an external API.
+To modify the excisting cross-course hardcoded project, Rainy Days, to fetch products from an external API.

-* A list of products fetched from the API where the user can click on a specific product to view the product details on a seperate page.
-* Include a loading indicator to inform the user that data is being fetched.
-* Implement error handling and display message to the user if errors occur.
+The product list page should present a comprehensive display of all products retrieved from the API, allowing users to click on an individual product to view its details on a dedicated product detail page.
+Ensure that the product data is not hardcoded in the HTML; instead, it should be dynamically fetched from the API to reflect the most current information.
+Your API calls should include a loading indicator to inform users that data is being retrieved.
+Additionally, implement error handling to manage any potential issues that may arise during the data fetching process, displaying an appropriate message to the user when necessary.
+Finally, thoroughly test your project to confirm that it functions as intended.

 ## Built with